Key activities undertaken in 2014 included participation at 5 International Trade Fairs, as well as domestic and overseas promotions.

 3. Overseas promotions: Through Bord Bia's network of offices, key activities to promote Irish seafood in export markets included the following:-

 a) In-store tastings throughout the year in key multiple retailers in Europe and Asia with the main species promoted including scallops, crab, mussels, whelks and salmon.
 Tastings also took place in South Korea, promoting Irish mackerel.
 Bord Bia also coordinated two seafood trade and media events in Beijing and Shanghai where an estimated 80 seafood buyers and 20 media attended each event to gain a better understanding of Irish seafood and sample the range of products.
 In Germany, an oyster promotion was organized during Saint Patrick's Day Event in the Embassy in Düsseldorf.

 b) 13 international seafood buyers brought to Ireland on inward buyer visit itineraries during 2014 including site visits to the leading seafood processors in Ireland and presentations on the range, quality and USP's of Irish seafood.
-Buyers represented key markets of Spain, Sweden, Germany, Russia, China, Taiwan and South Korea
+Buyers represented key markets of Spain, Sweden, Germany, Russia, China and South Korea

 c) Recipe leaflets, St. Patrick's Day kits, and shelf wobblers were produced to promote Irish seafood and key species to international seafood customer base through network of offices and through Bord Bia participation at international trade shows.
 In Germany an update on the Irish organic salmon leaflet was produced.
 In China, a cookery DVD was produced and promoted to Chinese consumers.

 d) 10 International inward journalist visits coordinated by Bord Bia to highlight the range, quality and USP's of Irish seafood and key species to the main consumer and trade press in target export markets including France, Sweden, Switzerland, Italy, Germany & China